 Ponmo is the processed skin of a cow.
 The skin from different parts of the cow will have subtle differences in taste and texture.
 Some are

 In Nigeria, the success of a party is judged by the quantity, variety and availability of food and drink.
-Variety is a key factor, most especially, variety in meat, fish and seafood dishes.
+Variety is a key factor, most especially, variety in meat, fish and other seafood dishes.
 Sometimes, the variety is so much that they are brought out in phases.
-This could include suya, nkwobi, isi-ewu, peppered chicken with various pepper dips, homework, pepper soup, peppered bush meat, cow head pomo (skin), oxtail, peppered snail or gizzard, Asun, slabs of dry fish or stockfish steamed in pepper sauce, tiger prawns, fried croaker fish etc. Bushmeat and vegetable will
+This could include suya, nkwobi, isi-ewu, peppered chicken with various pepper dips, homework, pepper soup, peppered bush meat, cow head ponmo (skin), oxtail, peppered snail or gizzard, Asun, slabs of dry fish or stockfish steamed in pepper sauce, tiger prawns, fried croaker fish etc. Bushmeat and vegetable will

 Nigerian Cornish pasty is a wholesome hand pie filled with meat and vegetables.
 The few times I have bought Cornish Pasty in Nigeria, have been underwhelming.
 More like a meat pie with a different name, so I now make my own.

 I love Cornish pasty not just because it’s awesome but it is full of history and I love anything with history and culture.
 To learn about the history and regulations of Cornish pasty visit